andycungkrinx91/lite-llm-adapter/README.md

 # Lite-LLM Adapter

-This project provides a high-performance, scalable, and modular adapter service designed to serve multiple local GGUF language models through an OpenAI-compatible API.
+This project provides a high-performance, scalable, and production-ready adapter service designed to serve multiple local GGUF language models through an OpenAI-compatible API.
 It's built with FastAPI and `llama-cpp-python` for speed and efficiency, using Redis for robust concurrency management and stateful conversation handling.

 ## ✨ Key Features

 - **OpenAI-Compatible API**: Drop-in replacement for applications using the OpenAI API.
 Supports `/v1/chat/completions` and `/v1/models`.
 - **Multi-Model Support**: Dynamically load and serve any number of GGUF models based on simple JSON configurations.
 - **Environment-Specific Configurations**: Use `model_config_dev.json` for lightweight development and `model_config_prod.json` for a full suite of production models.
+- **Optimized for CPU Performance**: Natively supports `llama.cpp` features like model quantization (e.g., `Q4_K_M`) and BLAS acceleration to deliver fast inference on standard CPU hardware.
-- **High-Performance & Asynchronous**: Built on FastAPI and Uvicorn for non-blocking, asynchronous request handling.
+- **Asynchronous & Scalable**: Built on FastAPI and Uvicorn for non-blocking request handling.
+Uses a Redis-based queue to manage concurrent requests, ensuring smooth processing under high load and enabling horizontal scaling.
+- **Intelligent System Prompts**: Define default system prompts in your model configurations.
+The API intelligently injects them, while still allowing users to override them with their own prompts.
 - **Scalable Concurrency Management**: Uses a Redis-based queue to manage concurrent requests, ensuring smooth processing even under high load and enabling horizontal scaling.
 - **Stateful Conversations**: Offloads chat history to Redis, allowing for persistent, multi-turn conversations via a `session_id`.
 - **Streaming & Non-Streaming**: Natively supports both streaming (`text/event-stream`) and standard JSON responses.
 - **Secure API**: Protects endpoints with token-based authentication.
-- **Easy Deployment**: Includes a `docker-compose.yml` for quick containerized setup and a comprehensive `installer.sh` for production `systemd` deployments on Linux.
+- **Robust Deployment & Updates**: Includes a `docker-compose.yml` for quick containerized setup and an interactive `installer.sh` for production `systemd` deployments.
+A dedicated `update.sh` script handles safe, non-destructive updates.
-- **Automated Local Testing**: A powerful `local-test.sh` script creates a clean, isolated LXC container to run a full end-to-end installation and test.
+- **Automated Local Testing**: A powerful `local-test.sh` script creates a clean, isolated LXC container to run a full, automated end-to-end installation and test.
+- **Enhanced Error Handling**: Provides clear, actionable error messages for common issues like missing model files or misconfigurations.

 ---